Social Work, Bachelor of Social Work

 Outcomes Assessment Activities

 The faculty of the Department of Social Work uses a variety of methods for evaluating the student learning outcomes.
-These include a senior field placement consisting of 448 clock hours under the supervision of a task/field supervisor and with a faculty liaison.
-An assessment of the field experience completed by the field supervisor is a direct measure.
-During the field seminar, students will complete the Social Work Assessment test.
+These include a senior placement practicum consisting of 448 clock hours under the supervision of a task/placement supervisor and with a faculty liaison.
+An assessment of the placement experience completed by the placement supervisor is a direct measure.
+During the placement seminar, students will complete the Social Work Assessment test.
 The final evaluation of student placement will also be used to assess student learning.
 In addition, employer and alumni surveys are systematically administered as part of assessment.
 The results of these assessment activities are used to improve the program and student learning.

 Specific Program Requirements